AI-Commandos/LLaMa2lang/README.md

 python run_inference.py model_name instruction_prompt input
 ```

+# What it does
+The process we follow to tune a foundation model such as LLaMa2 for a specific language is as follows:

+1. Load a dataset that contains Q&A/instruction pairs.
+2. Translate the entire dataset to a given target language.
+3. Load the translated dataset and extract threads by recursively selecting prompts with their respective answers with the highest rank only, through to subsequent prompts, etc.
+4. Turn the threads into texts using [LLaMa's prompt format](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).
+5. Use QLoRA and PEFT to finetune a base foundation model's instruct finetune on this dataset.

+# Supported paradigms
+## Translation
+* OPUS
+* M2M
+* MADLAD
+## Base datasets
+The following have been tested but potentially more will work
+* OASST1
+* OASST2
+## Supported foundation models
+* LLaMa2
+* Mistral
+* (Unofficial) Mixtral 8x7B

 # Roadmap
-* [L2L-2] Make the base model (llama2-7b-chat) configurable so you can also finetune Mistral, Mixtral or others.
 * [L2L-4] Add DPO training as RLHF alternative
-* [L2L-5] Investigate multi-GPU support
 * [L2L-6] Investigate interoperability with other libraries (Axolotl, llamacpp, unsloth)
 * [L2L-7] Allow for different quantizations next to QLoRA (GGUF, GPTQ, AWQ)
-* [L2L-8] Add mBART translation as an option
-* [L2L-9] Add m2m translation as an option

-# What it does
-The process we follow to tune LLaMa2 for a specific language is as follows:

-1. We use the [Open Assistant dataset](https://huggingface.co/datasets/OpenAssistant/oasst1) from Huggingface as our base instruct data.
-2. The dataset is fully translated into a specific target language using [Helsinki-NLP's OPUS translation models](https://huggingface.co/Helsinki-NLP).
-This follows a two-step process:

-    2.1 Try to translate from the source language specified in OASST1 to the desired target language using a model for that language pair.

-    2.2 If there is no such model, try to translate from the source language to English first and then from English to the target language.
-3. Load the translated OASST1 dataset and extract threads by recursively selecting prompts with their respective answers with the highest rank only, through to subsequent prompts, etc.
-4. Turn the threads into texts using [LLaMa's prompt format](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).
-5. Use QLoRA and PEFT to finetune LLaMa2-chat on this dataset.

 ## Cost and runtime